Skip site navigation (1)Skip section navigation (2)

 ins, modify existing functions, or add your own functions by editing

 this file.
-It is generally not recommended to directly modify the sys-
+It is not recommended to modify the system-wide sff-extfunc

-tem-wide sff-extfunc.
-Instead, copy it to the user's config directory
+directly.
+Instead, copy it to the user's config directory and edit it

 The user's config directory is required for executing extension func-

 tions.
-This directory is either $XDG_CONFIG_HOME/sff or ~/.config/sff,
+This directory is $XDG_CONFIG_HOME/sff if that variable is set;

-whichever is encountered first.
-If this directory does not exist, the
+otherwise, it is $HOME/.config/sff.
+If the directory does not exist,

-program will attempt to create it when calling an extension function.
+the program attempts to create it when an extension function is in-

 During initialization, sff determines the location of sff-extfunc by